-Starting September 4, you are welcome to visit The Healing Memorial installation located at TCF Center.
-Please enter the TCF Center at the corner of Washington and Congress and take the first elevators or escalators you see up one floor to level 3.
-The TCF Center is open to the public Monday - Saturday from 12- 5 PM.
-Masks are required to enter the TCF Center and street parking on Congress, Washington, or Fort is recommened.
+Starting September 4, you are welcome to visit The Healing Memorial installation located at Huntington Place (formerly the TCF Center).
+Please enter Huntington Place at the corner of Washington and Congress and take the first elevators or escalators you see up one floor to level 3.
+The Huntington Place is open to the public Monday - Saturday from 12- 5 PM.
+Masks are required to enter Huntington Place and street parking on Congress, Washington, or Fort is recommended.

-We have completed collecting memorial pouches for the first and second iterations of the project.
-If you are interested in participating in this project in the future, please click here to join our email list.
-The next deadline to provide Memorial Pouches will be announce in January 2022.
+We have completed collecting memorial pouches for the first and second iterations of the project and more than 4,000 pouches are on display at Huntington Place.
+If you are interested in the future of this project, please click here to join our email list.

 During the last year our community has faced immense trauma, from the physical loss of life, to loss of employment, loss of home and continued uncertainty.
 Through this pandemic, the City and the region have come together to support our residents by understanding that not only do they need economic or health support but emotional support as well.
 Our collective grief is something that must be recognized.

 This led the City of Detroit Office of Arts, Culture and Entrepreneurship, the Detroit Riverfront Conservancy and the Cranbrook Art Museum to create a permanent, living memorial to this time to promote healing and show support for our community.

 We call it The Healing Memorial.